 6. Manufacturer

-Last but the most important one, always go for trusted manufacturers like Carlightvision.
+Last but not least, always go for trusted manufacturers like Carlightvision.
 You might find a cheaper option in the local market, but they may not have focused on quality and durability.

 Conclusion